“If Brexit occurs there will almost inevitably be a period of uncertainty, and uncertainty is what we can’t cope with.”

 The uncertainty around the trade dimension and the rights of EU workers has proven to be a force in and of itself: manufacturers have held off on making big investment decisions, major banks are pulling their headquarters out of the UK, and in the year following the referendum vote, the number of EU citizens leaving the UK increased by 29%.

 For HR leaders, these trends will undoubtedly lead to medium- and long-term impacts on the supply and demand dynamics of talent strategy.
-Regardless of which side of the political debate you are on, if your organization has operations in Britain, you are likely experiencing some Brexit-related challenges.
+Regardless of which side of the political debate you are on, if your organization has operations in Britain, you are likely experiencing some Brexit-related workforce challenges.

 But as the old adage goes, a smooth sea never made a skilled sailor, and there is an opportunity for HR leaders in all of this.

 In times of uncertainty, strong people leaders who can rapidly define and shape the workforce required to strategically position the organization for success offer more than a competitive advantage.
 They are a necessity.

 Brexit: Strategic Implications for HR

 The way Brexit will impact your organization will vary depending on your industry and how the divorce bill negotiations play out.
 Worker shortages, a potential brain drain, and rapid shifts in talent requirements due to relocation are all important considerations for many HR teams.